rhadp-example-repos/automotive-image-builder/docs/building/unattended_updates.md

 automatically fall back to the old boot.
 This is referred to as "Unattended updates".

 ## Basic mechanisms: watchdog, boot-once

-The basic implementation detail of unattended updates is an external watchdog.
+The basic mechanism for unattended updates is an external watchdog.
 The idea is that before applying the new update we tell some external device to start a timer, and then we switch to the new update.
-If the update succeeds in some ahead-of-time time frame, it will tell the watchdog to stop, and the update is considered working.
-If the boot succeeds, but we detect that something is not working we can roll back and reboot into the old version.
+If the update succeeds in some predefined time, we tell the watchdog to stop, and the update is considered successful.
+If the boot succeeds, but we detect that something is broken we can automatically roll back and reboot into the old version.

-However, if the boot hang, the watchdog will not see a stop command.
+However, if the boot hangs, the watchdog will not see a stop command.
 When the time runs out the watchdog will then reset the CPU, triggering a forced reboot.

-In order to use the above we need the system to support some kind of "boot-once" support.
-This is a mechanism where you tell the system that the next boot should be into a new target, but unless that boot triggers a permanent change, the next reboot will boot back into the original target.
+In order to use the above mechanism we need the system to support some kind of "boot-once" support.
+This is a where you configure the system to boot into the new version, but unless that boot is successful, the following reboot will boot the original version.

-## Implementation in qemu
+## Implementation in QEmu

-The basic mechanisms described above are very dependent on the exact hardware, so it is hard to give general documentation on how to do this.
+The basic mechanisms described above are implemented differently dependent on the exact hardware, so it is hard to give general documentation on how to do this.
 Instead we chose to make an example based on a virtual machine in qemu.
-As it doesn't need any particular hardware this means anyone can try it.
+This way it doesn't need any particular hardware, and anyone can try it.

-### Watchdog in qemu
+### Watchdog in QEmu

-Qemu actually supports some emulated hardware watchdogs, but unfortunately those all reset the watchdog on system reset, so it is not possible to use them for unattended updates.
+QEmu actually supports some emulated hardware watchdogs, but unfortunately those all reset the watchdog on system reboot, so it is not possible to use them for unattended updates.
 Instead we use the `runvm` script in this repo, as it has a simple external watchdog built in.

-Just pass `--watchdog` on the command line (and `--verbose` if you want to see messages from the watchdog.
+Just pass `--watchdog` on the command line (and `--verbose` if you want to see messages from the watchdog).
 This will create a device `/dev/virtio-ports/watchdog.0`, in the VM.
 If you write "START" into it the watchdog will start a 30 sec timeout, and if you write "STOP" into it it will stop any outstanding timeout.
 If the timeout runs